ValerieAldunce/dsci_project/PROPOSAL.md

 # Introduction
-Heart disease is the second most common cause of death in Canada.
-Coronary artery disease is one of the most prevalent kind of heart disease and can result in a heart attack.
-It has been proven that lifestyle modifications and, in certain situations, medication, can significantly lower your chance for developing heart disease.
-In this analysis we will aim to answer the question: what factors can help us predict whether an individual will have heart disease?
-To answer this question we will be using a heart disease dataset that has information on 303 patients with 14 columns containing data about different medical information.
-The class we want to predict is whether or not heart disease is present in an individual based on evaluating three predictors: cholesterol levels, blood sugar levels and age, which are all known factors that affect the probability of a patient being diagnosed with heart disease.
+Heart disease is the second most common cause of death in Canada and research shows that lifestyle modifications and medication, can significantly lower your chance of developing the disease.
+In this analysis, we will aim to answer the question: what factors can help us predict whether an individual will have heart disease?
+To answer this question, we will be using a heart disease dataset that has information on 303 patients with 14 columns containing data about different medical information.
+The class we want to predict is whether heart disease is present in an individual based on evaluating three predictors: cholesterol levels, blood pressure levels, and age, which are all known to affect the probability of a patient being diagnosed with heart disease.

 # Exploratory Data Analysis